wolfnet/wordpressplugin/ReadMe.txt

 = 1.0.6 =
 * Updating WPPF code to v1.1.5
+* Added method to retrieve only site_base_url settings.
+* Updated search service to build search manager URL a little more intelligently.

 = 1.0.5 =
 * Increased price cap from $10mil to $100mil.